cedadev/nlds/docs/spec/archive_backup_replacement_use_case.md

     - Tidy cache copies - partial copies on performance storage
     - Fixity Audit
     - Migration - copy and remove (could be archive, cache or recovery copies)
-    - Perge - remove data.
+    - Purge - remove data.
 Needs to be carefully controlled.
     - Report on Space on each media system.
     - Report on comformace to media policy.